Hold Torrent Pharmaceuticals; target of Rs 1720: Sharekhan

 Outlook

-We maintain our Hold recommendation on Torrent Pharmaceuticals Limited (Torrent Pharma) with unchanged PT of Rs.
+We maintain our Hold recommendation on the stock with unchanged PT of Rs.
 1,720.

 For all recommendations report, click here